oasis-tcs/openc2-jadn/jadn-v1.1.md

 ###### Figure 2-1 -- Information Model Organization

-* An IM consists of a set of abstract schemas that define information content, and a set of encoding rules that define the lexical-to-value mapping in a specific data format for each JADN core DataType.
+* An IM consists of a set of abstract schemas that define information content, and a set of encoding rules that define the lexical-to-value mapping in a specific data format for each JADN core type.
 * Schema is the top level JADN type.
 It has two fields:
-  * "meta" of type "Metadata" containing descriptive and functional information about the schema package as a whole.
+  * "Metadata" containing descriptive and functional information about the schema package as a whole.
-  * "types" list of type "Type" containing JADN type definitions.
+  * List of "Type" containing JADN type definitions.
 Every type definition is a UML DataType
 * Every instance of the Schema type is identified by a globally-unique package namespace.
 Types defined in a package have names qualified by its namespace, and reference types defined in other packages by their qualified names.
-An individual Schema instance is called a "package" to distinguish it from an application "schema" as the complete set of instances in an information model.
+An individual Schema instance is called a "package" because it is an instance, not a Type, and to distinguish it from an "application schema" that is the set of packages in an information model.
 * There is no "information model" type containing or naming a set of schema packages.
 Applications load relevant package(s) plus any additional packages needed to resolve type references.

 [Section 3](#3-schema-packages) defines schema packages and metadata.  \
 [Section 4](#4-jadn-types) defines the JADN core types.  \
 [Section 5](#5-extensions) defines shortcuts that make type definitions more convenient without affecting meaning.  \
-[Section 6](#6-serialization-and-data-formats) discusses using encoding rules to define concrete data formats.
+[Section 6](#6-serialization-and-data-formats) discusses using encoding rules to define concrete data formats.  \

-## 2.1 Schema Notation

-The normative form of a JADN type definition is the abstract Type structure defined in Section 3.
-Each type definition can be represented as JSON data and validated by a concrete schema as defined in Section 5, but can also be represented unambiguously in other formats more suited to human understanding.
-Several such representations are described in [Section 7](#7-alternate-schema-representations), including:
+[Section 7](#7-alternate-schema-representations) describes several alternative JADN schema formats:
 * a text-based information definition language (IDL) defined and validated by a language grammar
 * property tables used in protocol or document format specifications
 * entity-relationship diagrams (ERDs) used for data modeling

+The normative format of a Schema package, as defined in Sections 3 and 4, is JSON data that can be validated by a concrete schema, but can also be represented unambiguously in other formats more suited to human understanding.
-This specification uses JSON representation to precisely define the structure of a JADN schema, and uses JADN IDL where understanding purpose and meaning is the primary goal.
+This specification uses JSON to precisely define the structure of a JADN schema, but uses IDL where understanding purpose and meaning is the primary goal.
 These representations are equivalent, and the JSON definition of all IDL content is included as an additional artifact.